Nickhill2380/team-profile-generator/README.md

 ## Tests
-The application uses jest for the testing intall jest and run the tests npm test
+The application uses jest for the testing intall jest and run the tests by entering npm test in the terminal command line